My Shortlist

 CENTRAL MONTESSORI SCHOOLS

 "For over 25 years, CMS has focused on engaging students and building strong foundations during the most formative years of their lives.
 We provide quality Montessori education at every stage of a child's development.
 Our renowned Toddler & Casa programs nurture and encourage the inquisitive minds of children to build the foundational skills needed for future success.
 As children move through our Casa Program, the emphasis gradually shifts from basic motor skills and language to the development of concentration, coordination, independence, and a sense of order.
 This allows the child to consolidate their writing, reading, and math skills.
-Our Elementary program offers an enriched curriculum that promotes analytical and collaborative thinking while nurturing individual strengths.
+Our Elementary, which includes middle school, program offers an enriched curriculum that promotes analytical and collaborative thinking while nurturing individual strengths.
 We exceed the Ministry of Education curriculum by introducing hands-on material, facilitating a deep understanding of all learning.
 Physical education, French, music, art, computers, STEM, and a variety of extracurricular activities enrich the learning experience for CMS students.
 We are a CCMA-accredited school highlighted for teaching excellence and offering quality Montessori education."

-• Programs for Infants to Grade 6
+• Programs for Infants to Grade 8

 • Happy and stimulating environment